deeppavlov/DeepPavlov/docs/intro/configuration.rst

 * Already implemented universal preprocessors of **tokenized texts** (each sample is a list of tokens):

-    - :class:`~deeppavlov.models.preprocessors.char_splitter.CharSplitter`
-      (registered as ``char_splitter``) splits every token in given batch of tokenized samples to a sequence of characters.

     - :class:`~deeppavlov.models.preprocessors.mask.Mask` (registered as
       ``mask``) returns binary mask of corresponding length (padding up to the maximum length per batch.